-Invasive species can have a negative impact on the health and function of our streams, wetlands and lakes in Snohomish County.
-Invasive species displace native vegetation, impair water quality and contribute to streambank erosion.
-The removal and control of these species is very important to improving the health of our aquatic areas.
+Invasive plant species can have a negative impact on the health and function of our natural environment, including our streams, wetlands, and lakes.
+Invasive plants displace beneficial native vegetation, impair water quality, and contribute to streambank erosion.
+The removal and control of these plant species is very important to improving the health of our aquatic areas.

 Snohomish County Noxious Weeds The Snohomish County Noxious Weed Control Board is a great resource to find information on weed infestations in Snohomish County.
 Additionally, they are a great resource for identifying weeds and for information on control options.
-The website also includes an option to report noxious weeds and their location.
+This webpage also includes an option to report noxious weeds sightings.

-WA State Noxious Weed Board The Washington State Noxious Weed Board determines which weeds should be listed statewide.
-The website also includes information on state weed laws and on weed identification and control.
+WA State Noxious Weed Board The Washington State Noxious Weed Board determines invasive plant listings statewide.
+Their website also includes helpful information on state weed laws, and on weed identification and control.

-Weed Control Videos Videos produced by West Multnomah Soil & Water Conservation District outline control methods for several common weeds found in Snohomish County.
+Weed Control Videos Videos produced by the West Multnomah Soil & Water Conservation District provide useful, how-to information on control methods for several common invasive plants found in Snohomish County.